Yesh18-Data/Telecom-Customer-Churn-Analysis-and-Prediction/README.md

 ### Python (Jupyter Notebook)
 23. Connected SQL database to Jupyter Notebook.
 24. Performed predictive analytics using machine learning algorithm `Random Forest`.
-25. Trained our model on `vw_ChurnData` view created earlier on Step 5 and achieved an accuracy of 84%.
+25. Trained our model on `vw_Customer_Churn` view created earlier on Step 5 and achieved an accuracy of 84%.
-26. Tested our model on `vw_JoinData` view created earlier on Step 5.
+26. Tested our model on `vw_Customer_Join` view created earlier on Step 5.
 27. Exporting the `Predictions` table into the SQL database using `to_sql`.
     ### Note: Please refer `Jupyter Notebook` folder for detailed machine learning code.
 ## Power BI